Frank Wess: Post–Count Basie

 Following Wess's departure from the "New Testament" band, this marked a new stage in his career.
 He turned to Broadway and television as his next career path.
 For Broadway, Wess was a part of the pit bands for the shows Golden Boy, Chicago, Annie, and Sugar Babies.
 On television, he would play for The Dick Cavett Show, The David Frost Show, and The Sammy Davis Show, among others.

 Wess continued to play outside of musicals and television shows.
-He became a sideman that was often in high demand by all sorts of musicians.
-It is estimated "that between 1964 and 2011, he participated in sessions with around 150 different artists or ensembles, from Benny Carter to Jaco Pastorius and from Annie Ross to Diana Ross.
-He was also a leader and co-leader for numerous sessions for the and Savoy record labels.
-Often, he would actually record sessions with his former band mates from his time with Count Basie, especially with Frank Foster.
-Together, they recorded two albums: Two for the Blues and Frankly Speaking.
+He became a sideman who was often in high demand by all sorts of musicians.
+It is estimated "that between 1964 and 2011, he participated in sessions with around 150 different artists or ensembles, from Benny Carter to Jaco Pastorius and from Annie Ross to Diana Ross."
+He was also a leader and co-leader for numerous sessions for the and Savoy record label.
+Often, he would actually record sessions with his former bandmates from his time with Count Basie, especially with Frank Foster.
+Together, they recorded two albums: Two for the Blues (1984) and Frankly Speaking (1985).
 Both utilized the tenor saxophone, but played with such contrasting styles.
 Foster utilized a more aggressive approach while Wess focused on sounding more lyrical.

 Wess was a part of some additional partnerships.
-He was a key part of The New York Jazz Quartet along with Sir Roland Hanna on the piano, George Mraz or Ron Carter on the bass, and either Ben Riley, Richard Pratt, or Grady Tate on drums.
+He was a key part of the New York Jazz Quartet, with pianist Roland Hanna, George Mraz or Ron Carter on the bass, and either Ben Riley, Richard Pratt, or Grady Tate on drums.
 Wess's key was to always find a venture to keep him occupied.

-At the age of 89 Frank recorded an album named Magic 101.
+At the age of 89, Frank recorded an album named Magic 101.
 This album comprised seven songs played by Wess's quartet that included pianist Kenny Barron, bassist Kenny Davis, and drummer Winard Harper.
 Wess played the tenor saxophone throughout the song, showcasing a slower side of jazz.

-The album began with a song named "Say It Isn't So," that showcased the swing that Wess had built his legacy on during his time with Count Basie.
-The second song, "The Very Thought of You," was a stark contrast to how the program started as leaned towards a ballad.
-The third song, "Pretty Lady," and the fourth one, "Come Rain or Come Shine," go down the blues path as they focused more on raw emotion.
-The next song, "Easy Living," was a way of showing the late night in a city.
-The album then moves to "Blue Monk," to pick up the tempo and bring vibrancy to the atmosphere.
+The album began with the song "Say It Isn't So", that showcased the swing that Wess had built his legacy on during his time with Count Basie.
+The second song, "The Very Thought of You", was a stark contrast to how the program started as leaned towards a ballad.
+The third song, "Pretty Lady", and the fourth one, "Come Rain or Come Shine", go down the blues path as they focused more on raw emotion.
+The next song, "Easy Living", was a way of showing the late night in a city.
+The album then moves to "Blue Monk", to pick up the tempo and bring vibrancy to the atmosphere.
 Wess brought back a steady swing throughout the duration of this song.
-The album end's with Wess's solo saxophone rendition of Duke Ellington's "All Too Soon," where he created an intimate feeling for the listeners.
+The album ends with Wess's solo saxophone rendition of Duke Ellington's "All Too Soon", where he created an intimate feeling for the listeners.